Happy Thursday, Rockville!

 During one particularly memorable festival, the heavens opened up just as General Public broke into “Rainy Days,” giving sweaty festival-goers a much-needed shower and a summer concert moment to remember.

 (Full disclosure: I wasn’t there that day.
 I was with a few friends in the bleachers at Camden Yards on my 18th birthday.
 Cal Ripken hit the fourth grand slam of his career.
 It was awesome.
 But not as awesome as that year’s HFStival—or so the rest of the senior class at Sherwood High told me.
-I’ve touched on this before.
-Check out the sixth graph.)
+I’ve touched on this before. .)

 Those things stay with you.
 Maybe it’s the sights, but more likely it’s the sounds.
 The music is the catalyst, triggering memories of the sights, the smells and the feel of summer.
 It’s a chain reaction where each sense triggers memories of the others.
 And it’s why summer concerts are great.